michal-h21/make4ht/README.md

 `tex4ht_par`

-:     parameters to `tex4ht` application
+:     parameters to the `tex4ht` application

 `t4ht_par`

-:    parameters to `t4ht` application
+:    parameters to the `t4ht` application

 `outdir`

-:     output directory
+:    the output directory

 `repetition`